COVID; Prevention; Your Pregnancy Matters

 Will having COVID-19 affect delivery and postpartum care?

 Making sure you and your baby are safe is our top priority.
-Even if you have or are suspected of having a mild case of COVID-19 when you go into labor, you’ll be isolated and nurses, doctors, and midwives will wear protective garb.
+Even if you have or are suspected of having a mild case of COVID-19 – or if you are asymptomatic but test positive upon admission to the hospital – when you go into labor, you’ll be isolated and nurses, doctors, and midwives will wear protective garb.
 Since the illness is spread by respiratory droplets, a C-section does not reduce the risk of infection in the newborn.

 If a mom insists on having the baby in the room with her, efforts will focus on how to reduce the risk of spreading the virus to the baby.
 The mother must wear a face mask and practice thorough hand hygiene.
-When possible, the baby’s bassinette should remain at least 6 feet away from the mother's bed.
+When possible, the baby’s bassinet should remain at least six feet away from the mother's bed.